brandiqa/sp-mall-park-wrld/README.md

 npm install -g parcel-bundler json-server
 ```

 While it's installing, you need to create a new account at [https://www.wrld3d.com/](https://www.wrld3d.com/).
 Next, create an Access API key [here](https://mapdesigner.wrld3d.com/portal/latest/dev/).
-You will also need a [developer token](https://accounts.wrld3d.com/users/edit#developer-token); Once you aquired both, make a copy of `env.example.js` file and save it as `env.js`.
+You will also need a [developer token](https://accounts.wrld3d.com/users/edit#developer-token).
+Once you aquired both, make a copy of `env.example.js` file and save it as `env.js`.
+Paste in your API key and developer token.

 ## How to run
+This project uses a dummy api to provide data for the markers that will be placed in the indoor map.
+The source of the data can be found in `data/db.json`.
 Once everything is setup, you can run your project like this from the terminal:

 ```bash
 # Start the JSON dummy api first